simonvh/gimmemotifs-manuscript/manuscript.md

 combined by taking the mean value and all experiments corresponding to treated cells were removed.
 We can observe six main clusters 1) non-hematopoietic cells 2) neutrophilic cells, 3) monocytes, macrophages and dendritic cells,
-4) megakaryocytse and erythroblasts, 5) B cells 6) T cells and natural killer (NK) cells.
-We can conclude that the H3K27ac profile within this enhancers set recapitulates a cell type-specific regulatory signal.
+4) megakaryocytes and erythroblasts, 5) B cells 6) T cells and natural killer (NK) cells.
+We can conclude that the H3K27ac profile within this enhancer set recapitulates a cell type-specific regulatory signal.

-![**Figure 3**: Predicting TF motif activity using maelstrom.
+![**Figure 3**: *Predicting TF motif activity using maelstrom.
 **A)** A schematic overview of the *maelstrom* ensemble method.
 **B)** Heatmap of the correlation of H3K27ac signal in hematopoietic enhancers.
 We counted H3K27ac ChIP-seq reads in 2kb sequences centered at DNase I peaks.
 Counts were log2-transformed and scaled and replicates were combined by taking the mean value.
 This heatmap shows the Pearson r, calculated using the 50,000 most dynamic peaks.
 **C)** Selection of the results of running `gimme maelstrom` on the 50,000 most dynamic hematopoietic enhancers.
-Shown is the motif activity of four motifs associated with factors that are known to play a role in hematopoietic cells: SPI1 (PU1.), CEBP, RUNX and GATA1.
+Shown is the motif activity of four motifs associated with factors that are known to play a role in hematopoietic cells: SPI1 (PU.1), CEBP, RUNX and GATA1.
 The visualization shows a schematic, simplified cell lineage tree.
 The color and the line thickness represent the motif activity, where the value corresponds to the log10 of the p-value of the rank aggregation.
 For high-ranking motifs (red) -log10(p-value) is shown, while for low ranking motifs (blue) log10(p-value) of the reversed ranking is shown.
-**D)** Motif activity, as in **C**, of two motifs of factors for which the exact function in these cell types is currently unknown.
+**D)** Motif activity, as in **C**, of two motifs of factors for which the exact function in these cell types is currently unknown.*
 ](content/images/figure_blueprint1.png)

 To determine differential motif activity from these dynamic enhancers we used